MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-getstarted.md

 >
 -->

-The <a href="https://github.com/Microsoft/BotBuilder" target="_blank">Bot Builder SDK for .NET</a> is a powerful framework for constructing bots that can handle both freeform interactions and more guided ones where the possibilities are explicitly shown to the user.
-The Bot Builder SDK for .NET is easy to use and leverages C# to provide a familiar way for .NET developers to write bots.
+The <a href="https://github.com/Microsoft/BotBuilder" target="_blank">Bot Builder SDK for .NET</a> is an easy to use framework for developing bots.
+The SDK leverages C# to provide a familiar way for .NET developers to create powerful bots.

-This tutorial walks you through the process of building a bot by using the Bot Application template and the Bot Builder SDK for .NET, and testing it with the Bot Framework Emulator.
+This tutorial walks you through building a bot by using the Bot Application template and the Bot Builder SDK for .NET, and then testing it with the Bot Framework Emulator.

-> [!NOTE]
+> [!IMPORTANT]
-> At this time, the Bot Builder SDK for .NET supports only C#.
+> The Bot Builder SDK for .NET currently supports C#.

 ## Prerequisites